pbs/alexandria/pages/design_elements.md

 <button class="btn"> A $blue-digital ghost button </button>
 <button class="btn btn--ghost--red"> A $red ghost button</button>
 <button class="btn btn--ghost--green"> A $green ghost button</button>
+<button class="btn btn--ghost--orange"> An $orange ghost button</button>
 <button class="btn btn--ghost--gray-87"> A $gray-87 ghost button</button>

 - Border and text colors are the same
 - Background is transparent
-- Hover/Focus state: there is a fill that is a slight tint of the text color
+- Hover/Focus state: there is a fill that is a 10% tint of the text color
-- Active state: a fill that is a slightly darker tint of the text color
+- Active state: a fill that is a 30% tint of the text color

 ### "Grey" Buttons (with their Active State)